Lenders' Response to Restatements Along the Supply Chain

 University of Texas at Dallas - Naveen Jindal School of Management

-We investigate whether financial restatements announced by peer firms, suppliers, or customers influence the interest rate and non-spread contract terms (e.g., covenants) a borrower receives from lenders.
-A restatement by a peer firm (within the same industry) increases a borrower’s loan spread by an average of five basis points, after controlling for other known sources of credit risk.
-Restatements in a major customer industry also increase the loan spread of the borrowing firm by seven basis points, while supplier restatements impact loan spread only in the most severe cases.
-In addition, debt covenants are tightened in response to peer and supplier restatements.
-Finally, we find evidence of contagion effects in the private debt market that cannot be explained by future changes to a borrower’s credit risk, which suggests that lenders overreact to restatements along the supply chain and tighten loan spreads unnecessarily.
+We investigate whether restatements announced by economically related firms influence the contract terms a borrower receives from lenders.
+Peer restatements increase a borrower’s loan spread by seven to 16 basis points, with lenders reacting more strongly to fraudulent restatements.
+Restatements in a major supplier industry increase the loan spread of the borrower and debt covenants are tightened in response to both peer and supplier restatements.
+We find minimal evidence that customer restatements impact contract terms.
+The contagion effects we document cannot be explained by future changes to a borrower’s credit risk, suggesting that lenders overreact to restatements along the supply chain.

 Keywords: Restatements, Bank Loans, Contagion Effects, Supply Chain